naushadzaman/CoinBaseBot/README.md

 ## Next ToDO
-* As soon as send the notification, remove it from trade queue and add it in history file, which is appended.
 * Predict crypto currency price from other ones, e.g. predict Litecoin price from Bitcoin and Litecoin historic + ETH current and historic + gold current and historic
 * If the price is in free falling or continuous upwards
 * Get recent transactions to get a sense of what's going on